An official website of the State of Oregon

 The CACFP reimburses participating centers and day care homes based on meals served.
 Independent centers and sponsoring organizations receive reimbursement for serving meals to enrolled children that meet Federal nutritional guidelines.
 Sponsoring organizations operate a "non-profit food service" meaning that all reimbursement received for the CACFP must be used for the CACFP or other federal Child Nutrition Programs.

-Contact a Family Day Care Home Sponsoring Organization for more information.
+Contact a Family Day Care Home (FDCH) Sponsoring Organization for more information.

 A .gov website belongs to an official government organization in the United States.